 There 9 thermal baths around Budapest, and a majority of them are open year round.
 The most famous (and Instagrammable) is Szechenyi Baths, but all of them are incredibly popular with locals and tourists alike.
 We visited Budapest in late April which was actually perfect.
 The outside air was cool enough but not frigid and the pool waters were a lovely warm!

+Most of Budapest's thermal baths are open daily from early until relatively late.
+Sometimes they even host special evening events!
 Try to arrive to any thermal baths as early as possible to enjoy the water in relative peace and quiet.
-Szechenyi opens as early as 6am!
+Szechenyi opens as early as 6am.
 As the day progresses, more and more visitors will trickle into the baths, with the crowds really starting around 10:30am.
 By the mid afternoon it can get so crowded that you are bumping into people!
 Not a relaxing atmosphere…

 - Flip Flops